Bhoomi05/Project-Bhumika/README.md

 ![alt text](Registrations.png)

 3. Manage Event Details:
-Querp to perform Insert update and delete operations on Event Table.
+Query to perform Insert Update and Delete operations on Event Table.

 a) Inserting a New Event